What is Epidermolysis Bullosa?

 Dystrophic Epidermolysis Bullosa

-This is scarring type of EB.
+This is a scarring type of EB.
 In mild cases, the blistering is primarily found on hands, feet, knees and elbows.
 Patients with more severe disease may experience a variety of serious medical conditions including blisters in the lining of the mouth and digestive tract, poor growth and nutrition, and anemia.
-With the severe type, there is a higher risk of developing skin cancer as they patients get older.
+With the severe type, there is a higher risk of developing skin cancer as patients get older.

 Kindler Syndrome